National Indigenous Television: Under SBS

-Subsequently, Communications Minister Senator Stephen Conroy invited NITV to enter in negotiations with the Special Broadcasting Service to access one of that network's unused digital terrestrial channels.
-On 8 May 2012, the SBS received $15 million per-year in government funding dedicated to a new free-to-air Indigenous Australian channel which would replace the existing NITV in July 2012, with 90% of staff transferring to this new channel.

-SBS took over the management and operation of NITV on 1 July 2012, and NITV was re-launched on 12 December 2012 by SBS as a free-to-air channel on Freeview channel 34.
-The channel launched with a live special from Uluru, From the Heart of Our Nation, followed by a special episode of Living Black focusing on Indigenous broadcasting and media in Australia.
+On 8 May 2012, the SBS received $15 million per-year in government funding dedicated to a new free-to-air Indigenous Australian channel, which would replace the existing NITV in July 2012, and assume at least 90% of its staff.
+It was initially unclear whether this new service would carry the NITV branding, but SBS managing director Michael Ebeid stated that NITV was a well-known brand among Indigenous communities.
+SBS took over the management and operations of NITV on 1 July 2012, and it was later announced that the channel would be relaunched on 12 December 2012 on Freeview channel 34.
+NITV's relaunched began with a live special from Uluru, From the Heart of Our Nation, followed by a special episode of Living Black focusing on Indigenous broadcasting and media in Australia.
 A prime time Celebration Concert was also aired on NITV and SBS One, featuring performances from Uluru by Indigenous musicians.

 Tanya Denning-Orman, a Birri Gubba and Guugu Yimidhirr woman was appointed to lead NITV, a position she retains into 2021.

+Denning-Orman was appointed SBS's first Director of Indigenous Content in early 2012.
 On 29 February 2016, SBS unveiled a refreshed brand and revamped schedule for NITV with an increased focus on its central charter, Indigenous news and current affairs.

-Denning-Orman was appointed SBS's first Director of Indigenous Content in early 2012.
 In December 2020, changes were made to NITV's senior content editorial leadership team: Kyas Hepworth (née Sherriff) was appointed Head of Commissioning and Programming; Rhanna Collins to Head of Indigenous News and Current Affairs; Karla Grant, while remaining host of Living Black and Karla Grant Presents, expanded her role, becoming Executive Producer, Living Black & Special Projects.

 On 12 December 2021, NITV unveiled an updated logo and branding by indigenous design agency Gilimbaa, which combines SBS's mercator logo with traditional clapsticks, and colors reflecting different terrains of the country.
 It was accompanied by revisions to its primetime schedule, as well as the new image campaign "Reimagine Australia".
 The following year, NITV marked its tenth anniversary as a free-to-air channel.

 NITV announced in May 2023 that it would be abandoning its official Twitter account, citing the "racism and hate" that the network encounters daily on the platform.

 On 31 October 2023, as part of SBS' 2024 upfronts, it was announced that NITV would become a high-definition channel on 5 December 2023, using channel 34.
 A standard-definition simulcast was also made available on channel 36.
-The following week, NITV marked its eleventh anniversary as a free-to-air channel.